joemaller/version-everything-with-npm/README.md

 Versioning internal projects is often an afterthought -- at best.
 Too often updating version numbers is completely forgotten.

-Usually it's not a big deal, the git history is good enough.
+Usually it's not a big deal, the Git history is good enough.
 But on a few longer-running projects it's become a problem.

 Sure saying "increment the version string, save the file, commit and push" sounds trivial, but that process is still onerous enough and removed from our workflows that it's easy to blow off completely.